- Dr. Randy Kluender

 Dr. Randy Kluender serves as Chairman of the Georgia School of Orthodontics Board of Trustees.
 Dr. Kluender attended the University of Nebraska, Lincoln where he received his Doctor of Dental Surgery degree and Masters of Science degree in Pediatric Dentistry.

-Dr. Kluender’s professional career has been that of a clinician, educator and administrator.
-Dr. Kluender previously was the Associate Dean for Admissions, Student Affairs and Advanced Dental Education along with being the Director for Continuing Dental Education and Information Technology at the University of Colorado School of Dental Medicine.
-His career in dentistry did not start in dental education but in a solo pediatric dental practice in 1979.
+Dr. Kluender’s professional career has been that of a clinician, educator, and administrator.
+Dr. Kluender previously was the Associate Dean for Admissions, Student Affairs, and Advanced Dental Education along with being the Director for Continuing Dental Education and Information Technology at the University of Colorado School of Dental Medicine.
+His career in dentistry did not start in dental education but a solo pediatric dental practice in 1979.
 He started his dental education career as a part-time clinical instructor in 1985 while maintaining his private practice.

 During his tenure as a faculty member and administrator at the University of Colorado, he secured over $2.5 million in grant funding with the majority of those funds starting new programs to help people in need.
 For three years he was the Regional Consultant for the American Academy of Pediatric Dentist’s Dental Home Initiative that linked Headstart children with dental homes.

-He holds or has held many leadership roles in organized dentistry including the American College of Dentists and Omicron Kappa Upsilon.
+He has held many leadership roles in organized dentistry including the American College of Dentists and Omicron Kappa Upsilon.
 Dr. Kluender initiated the White Coat Ceremony for dental students at Colorado that emphasizes ethics and professionalism in dentistry.

 Dr. Ricky E. Harrell is a 1979 graduate of the University of Alabama School of Dentistry.
 After serving as a commissioned officer in the U.S. Public Health Service in the Navajo Area Indian Health Service for three years, he returned to the University of Alabama and completed his residency in orthodontics in 1984.
 He was in the private practice of orthodontics in Westminster, CO from 1984-2006.
 Upon leaving private practice in 2006, he became a commissioned officer in the US Army Reserves, 919th Medical CO (DS) in Aurora, CO and joined the faculty at the University of Colorado.
 He earned an MA in education from the University of the Pacific in 2014.Dr.
 Harrell most recently served as program director and professor in the Department of Orthodontics at the Medical University of South Carolina.
 His clinical teaching interests include temporary anchorage devices, diode laser treatment, the role of extractions in orthodontic treatment, and surgical orthodontics.
 Dr. Harrell de-commissioned from the US Army Reserves as a Lt.
 Colonel in the medical corps in August 2016 after 10 years of service in the Dominican Republic, Guatemala, El Salvador, and Honduras and two deployments to Camp Bucca, Iraq, and Bagram Airbase, Afghanistan.